by David W. Brown Middletown, RI July 2025

 And Site Descriptions of the tank farms, land fills, pier areas, etc.

-They include a useful map and summaries of the histories of the sites — previous uses by the Navy, contaminants found, cleanups thus far.
+They include a useful map and summaries of the histories of the sites needing attention — previous uses by the Navy, contaminants found, cleanups thus far.
 Most of the sites are along “Burma Road” on the western side of Aquidneck Island.
 One is at the North end of Gould Island, near Jamestown.
+Recently a couple of new sites not directly Navy’s have been added.

 Here is background about the roles and standards of EPA and RIDEM specialists in this work.